Elorm-t/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 16 - What's next?: Script displays lines containing a pattern and 3 lines after them in a file.

 Task 17 - I hate bins: Script displays lines of non-matching pattern.

+Task 18 - Letters only please: Script displays all lines of a files starting with a letter.